gcrutchr/skyhawk_android_device_samsung_gto/README.md

 You will need to add this file to your repo BEFORE you sync:

-roomservice.xml file (click 'raw') to see file contents:
+roomservice.xml file (click 'raw' - upper right corner of page) to see file contents:

 <?xml version="1.0" encoding="UTF-8"?>